PLSysSec/vera/README.md

    work correctly?**.
 5. How do the verified routines perform in Firefox?
    Compare **results/jetstream2.pdf** to 6.2's **How do the verified routines perform?**.
+   Note that we do NOT re-run the latency experiments for 6.2, since these are graphical tests and our artifact is a virtual machine with limited graphics capabilities.
+   You can re-generate the graphs from our original data, though (see point 5 below).

 Alternatively, to generate results for each claim individually, use the following instructions: